8. February 2026 | Print article |

 Time-to-Value

-Decision Guide: When to Choose SIEM, XDR, or Both
+Decision Guide: When SIEM, When XDR, When Both

-SIEM is the right choice if: the company operates its own SOC with dedicated security engineers, compliance requirements necessitate long-term log storage and audit trails (DORA, KRITIS), a complex multi-vendor environment exists, or forensic analysis capabilities over long periods are needed.
+SIEM is the right choice when: the company operates its own SOC with dedicated security engineers, compliance requirements demand long-term log storage and audit trails (NIS2, DORA, KRITIS), a complex multi-vendor environment exists, or when forensic analysis capabilities over extended periods are needed.

-XDR is the right choice if: the security team is small (fewer than 5 people), time-to-value is more important than maximum flexibility, the company is already invested in a vendor ecosystem (Microsoft, CrowdStrike, Palo Alto), or Managed Detection and Response (MDR) is planned as an extension.
+XDR is the right choice when: the security team is small (under 5 people), time-to-value is more critical than maximum flexibility, the company has already invested in a vendor ecosystem (Microsoft, CrowdStrike, Palo Alto), or Managed Detection and Response (MDR) is planned as an extension.

-Both are sensible if: the company is large enough to operate a SIEM for compliance and forensic analysis and uses XDR as an operational detection and response layer on top.
+Both are sensible when: the company is large enough to operate a SIEM for compliance and forensic analysis, and XDR as an operational detection and response layer on top.
 In this model, XDR provides real-time detection, while SIEM serves as a long-term data store and compliance tool.

-The market is moving toward convergence anyway: Microsoft Sentinel is both SIEM and XDR.
+The market is moving towards convergence: Microsoft Sentinel is both SIEM and XDR.
 Splunk is increasingly integrating automated detection.
 CrowdStrike is expanding its log management capabilities.
 In 2 to 3 years, the distinction will be less relevant for most companies.

 Frequently Asked Questions